 “Well, she still needs a place to live…and that means you owe me a dance.”
 Rory smiled as he took her hand and they waltzed slowly around the unfinished third floor.
 He was a big, strong man and a surprisingly good dancer.

 Agnes looked around.
 This was their seventh disagreement about the house this week and their fifth waltz.
-“We could make this an area for the servants,” she replied, “but where will the boys play if it rains?
+“We could make this an area for the servants,” she agreed, “but then, where will the boys play if it rains?
 In the library?”

 Rory realized she had him there.
-“Alright, we’ll frame in a few rooms and leave one area open for the playroom.”
+“All right, we’ll frame in a few rooms and leave one area open for the playroom.”
 He shook his head.
 “Do I really have to do the polka?”

 “You know I’m always happy to trade my dance for more garden space,” Agnes replied with a smile.

 “Aye, you and your gardens.”
 Rory leaned down to give her another quick kiss, but this one ended up being much longer than he’d planned.
-“I could take the afternoon off,” he said, thinking how lovely she looked with her hair down.
+“I could take the rest of the afternoon off,” he murmured, thinking how lovely she looked with her hair down.